sodexx7/MetricFlow/README.md

 1. Use the deployed smart contract or deploy new smart contract.
 2. Run metric-flow-ai-agent and make sure it is properly connected to the agent service.
 3. Deploy Envio and verify that the host services are working correctly.
-(DOING)
 4. Run the front end locally.
-(DOING)

 ### Q&A